bryan-melo/bryan-melo/README.md

 ![](https://github.com/bryan-melo/bryan-melo/blob/main/web%20banner.png)

 ### Hi there 👋, my name is Bryan :lotus_position_man:
-I'm a Senior at <a href="https://www.sjsu.edu/">San Jose State University</a>.
 I am passionate about technology and building projects from scratch.
 My focus is on backend development, and I'm actively seeking internship opportunities to enhance my practical experience.

 ## Skills and Experience
-* :blond_haired_man:
+* :java:

 Regarding my technical skills, I'm proficient in Java and knowledgeable in PHP, C++, and MySQL.
 Additionally, I've undertaken frontend projects utilizing HTML, CSS, and JavaScript using frameworks such as Node.js, Bootstrap, and SASS.